MasterOfBrokenLogic/Lab-Exam/postfixEval.md

 # Postfix Expression Evaluation Using Stack

+For Detailed Explanation and Steps, refer to the program: [Postfix Evaluation](./postfixEval.c)

 ## Problem Description:
 In this program, we evaluate a postfix expression using a stack.
 The postfix expression is a mathematical expression where the operator follows the operands.
 The program will read a postfix expression, process it, and display the result.